cjpais/writing/serve/day/oct14_2020/index.md

 Basically I don't want to think about ever committing something to the repo.
 That is all.
 Need to modify the script.
 This has some added benefits as well.

+### Update index to include monday, tues... for the current week